ch3rc/DIP3/readme.md

     - downsample by averaging pixels [sampling_method: 2]
     - upsample by nearest neighbor interpolation [sampling_method: 2]
     - provide image name (modify source to choose images from different directory)
+- -d --depth: level 1 to 7 times to divide size of image in half [default: 1]
+- -i --intensity: level 1 to 7 for gamma level correction of an image [default: 1]
 ___
 ##Known issues
 ___